What is yoga?

-Yoga isn't just a series of physical exercises and breathing techniques, it is also an attitude and way of life.
+Yoga, however, isn't just a series of physical exercises and breathing techniques that is done on the mat in class, it is also an attitude and way of life.
 Yoga teaches us mindfulness and also such virtues as compassion, gratitude, non-competitiveness and truthfulness.
-I am particularly interested in mindfulness and meditation and see its value and place in our increasingly busy world.
-I endeavour to bring these elements into my classes.
+I am particularly interested in mindfulness and meditation and see their value and place in our increasingly busy world.
+I endeavour to bring these elements, and moments of stillness, into my classes.

 What to bring to class and other useful info.

 Please wear loose, comfortable clothing and it is a good idea to wear layers and socks as you will need to keep warm when lying in relaxation but you might heat up when working through the posture work.
 I have mats but if you have your own please bring it.
 I have blocks, other props and blankets for our relaxation but again, feel free to bring your own.